MESAlumniAssn/docs/docs/architecture.md

 ## Editing the architecture diagram

 The diagram was created with **draw.io**.
 To edit the image, open the `architecture.drawio.png` file included in the `docs` repository on the draw.io website or download the **Draw.io Integration** plugin for VS Code and open the file in the VS Code editor itself.
+The architecture diagram is stored in the `Docs` directory on the project's **ImageKit.io** account.